Skip to main content

 });

-// The agent can now:
+// The agency can now:

-// - Forge new tools at runtime
+// - Forge new tools at runtime via the auto-injected `forge_tool`

-// - Enable/disable skills dynamically
+// - Enable/disable skills dynamically through the skills subsystem

 // - Evaluate its own performance and adjust

-const result = await adaptiveAgent.generate('Help me write a creative story');
+const result = await adaptiveAgent.generate('Help me write a creative story.');

 console.log(result.text);